whatsapp

 Worldwide, liver cancer is the sixth most common cancer and the third leading cause of cancer death.

-Liver cancer is a life-threatening illness and one of the fastest growing cancer .
+Liver cancer is a life-threatening illness and one of the fastest growing cancers.
 There are two kinds of liver cancer: primary and secondary.

 Primary liver cancer